 “How can I help you, miss?” the middle-aged sales consultant asked reluctantly, taking in my school uniform with the covered crest and clearly thinking that I didn’t actually want to buy anything.
-I quickly explained that I had a school ball on next weekend, and her eyes lit up.
+I quickly explained that I had a school ball on next the weekend, and her eyes lit up.

 “You’ve left it a bit late, love.
 But I do love a challenge.
 Step back,” she said, finally warming up.
 I grinned and did as I was told.

 “Coat,” she commanded, holding out her hand.
 I shrugged it off and passed it to her.
 She hung it up and surveyed me with beady eyes.

 “Hmm, you’re only a scrap of a thing.
 Beautiful hair, beautiful blue eyes, small breasts… let me see.”
 She hurried over to a rack of floor-length gowns and picked out a creamy, lacy concoction.